caramellya-mei/bdfd-wiki/src/guides/general/interactions/slashCommands/aboutSlashCommands.md

 # Slash Commands
 In this guide, you will learn more about implementing slash commands to your bot.

-Slash commands are type of interactive application commands.
+Slash commands are a type of interactive application commands.
 It let's users to interact with your bot by typing `/<command name>`.

 ![preview](https://i.imgur.com/kLNyEby.jpg)

 # General information
-- Discord allows up to 200 slash commands _(100 global & 100 guild based commands)_.
+- Discord allows up to 200 slash commands _(100 global & 100 guild-based commands)_.
 - To use slash commands, you need to invite the bot with `applications.commands` scope.
 - Creating/modifying/deleting global slash commands might take up to **1 hour**.
 - Creating a guild slash command is instant but it won't appear unless you have registered them in the current guild using `$registerGuildCommands[(slash command name;...)]` function.